DIY Scrap Wood Art Using Maps, Photos, and Memories

 This Scrap Wood Art Tells Your Family Story

-For better or worse, producing the coasters, HOME signs, and other decor items for my business Cheltenham Road creates a lot of scrap wood.
-I do my best to use every piece but sometimes the random bits pile up.
+For better or worse, producing the coasters, HOME signs, and other decor items for my business Cheltenham Road creates a LOT of extra wood.
+I do my best to use every piece, but eventually the random scraps start taking over the workshop.

 painted-pieced-woodwork from Pottery Barn